-Name Source addresses Protocol:Port Target FQDNS Notes Rule_2 * https:443 login.windows.net Allows Windows login activity Rule_3 * https:443 login.microsoftonline.com Allows Windows login activity Rule_4 * https:443,http:80 storage_account_name.blob.core.windows.net Replace
+Name Source addresses Protocol:Port Target FQDNS Notes Rule_2 * https:443 login.windows.net Allows Windows login activity Rule_3 * https:443 login.microsoftonline.com Allows Windows login activity Rule_4 * https:443 storage_account_name.blob.core.windows.net Replace

 storage_account_namewith your actual storage account name.
-To use ONLY https connections, make sure "secure transfer required" is enabled on the storage account.
+Make sure "secure transfer required" is enabled on the storage account.
 If you are using Private endpoint to access storage accounts, this step is not needed and storage traffic is not forwarded to the firewall.

 Configure the firewall with network rules